-Moore comes to Wilmington after serving as the offensive coordinator at Bluffton College.
+Before Wilmington, Moore served as the offensive coordinator at Bluffton College (now University).
 His offensive prowess was evident as the Beavers established single-season school records in points-per-game, total yards-per-game and passing yards-per-game.
 Under his tutelage, Micah Roberson led NCAA Division III with 100 receptions in 2015.

-His first full-time coaching experience came at Thomas More College, where he was the strength and conditioning coordinator and special teams coordinator.
+Moore’s first full-time coaching experience came at Thomas More College, where he was the strength and conditioning coordinator and special team’s coordinator.
 He eventually was elevated to assistant head coach during his time with the Saints.
 Within his first three seasons with Thomas More, the Saints went from 3-7 to 10-0, and qualified for the NCAA playoffs.